oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/platforms/environments.md

 ### Supported environments

-WebLogic Server and the operator are supported on Oracle Cloud offerings such as:
+WebLogic Server and the operator are supported on Oracle Cloud offerings, such as:
 - Oracle Cloud Infrastructure (OCI)
 - Oracle Container Engine for Kubernetes (OKE)
 - Oracle Linux Cloud Native Environment (OLCNE)
 - Oracle Private Cloud Appliance (PCA)
 - Oracle Private Cloud at Customer (OPCC)

-WebLogic Server and the operator are certified on offerings such as:
+WebLogic Server and the operator are certified on offerings, such as:
 - Amazon Elastic Compute Cloud (EC2)
 - Microsoft Azure Platform
 - Microsoft Azure Kubernetes Service (AKS)